 About the Legislative Drafting Office

-We are a team of lawyers, aided by our administrative support, who specialise in the preparation of Laws for enactment by the States of Jersey and the Queen in Council, Regulations to be made by the States of Jersey and Orders to be made by Ministers.
+We are a team of lawyers, aided by our editorial support, who specialise in the preparation of Laws for enactment by the States of Jersey and the King in Council, Regulations to be made by the States of Jersey and Orders to be made by Ministers.
 We also prepare amendments to legislation on behalf of Ministers, Scrutiny Panels and individual States Members.

 In addition we aim to ensure that the laws of Jersey as displayed on the